Go Quickstart

 , maybe we can use

-this later if we use this Script within a Flow and need to pass it on.
+this later if we use this Script within a flow or app and need to pass its result on.

 package inner